microsoft/vscode-docs/blogs/2022/11/28/vscode-sandbox.md

 November 28, 2022 by Benjamin Pasero, [@BenjaminPasero](https://twitter.com/BenjaminPasero)

-## Introduction

 Enabling the [sandbox](https://www.electronjs.org/docs/latest/tutorial/sandbox) in [Electron](https://www.electronjs.org/) renderer processes is a critical requirement for secure and reliable Electron applications such as Visual Studio Code.
 The sandbox reduces the harm that malicious code can cause by limiting access to most system resources.
 In this blog post, we provide a detailed overview into how we managed to enable process sandboxing in VS Code, a journey that we [started in early 2020](https://github.com/microsoft/vscode/issues/92164) and plan to finish at the beginning of 2023.
 To help understand the challenge of process sandboxing, this blog post also describes details of the VS Code process model and how it evolved during this journey.

 This was a team effort as fundamental architectural changes as well as code modifications were required in almost all VS Code components.
 The VS Code process architecture was overhauled and in the process significantly strengthened.
 We highlight the major milestones along the way, which we hope provides valuable insights for others to learn from.
 For the last few months, process sandbox mode has been running successfully in VS Code [Insiders](https://code.visualstudio.com/insiders), giving us feedback about the impact of this change.
 Do not hesitate to [reach out to us](https://twitter.com/code) if you find an [issue](https://github.com/microsoft/vscode/issues), have a suggestion for how to improve the experience, or have general questions.

-If you are not familiar with VS Code or Electron or sandboxing, you may want to first review the [Terminology](#terminology-used) section at the end of the blog post.
+>If you are not familiar with VS Code or Electron or sandboxing, you may want to first review the [Terminology](#terminology-used) section at the end of the blog post.
 There you will find explanations of the terms used and links to background material.

-### Process sandboxing in a nutshell
+## Process sandboxing in a nutshell

-For a long time, Electron has allowed direct use of Node.js APIs in HTML and JavaScript.
+For a long time, Electron has allowed direct use of [Node.js](https://nodejs.org) APIs in HTML and JavaScript.
 The code snippet below provides a simple example of a web page that not only prints "Hello World" to the user but also writes to a file on the local disk:

 ![HTML and Node.js code on a web page in Electron](html-node-web-page.png)